linsujie/bibcmd/README.md

 ### command that would change the data

-    a  add a new term (The new term would be tagged with the key 'newtmp' by default) u  update the current term with new pdf file or bibtex File t  tag or untag the current term to a key d  delete the term
+    a  add a new term (The new term would be tagged with the key 'newtmp' by default) A  add a new term with the inspire hep url (adsabs would be supported latter) u  update the current term with new pdf file or bibtex File t  tag or untag the current term to a key d  delete the term